RTD Sensors

 Insertion Length: The distance from the thermowell's connection point to the tip is known as the insertion length.
 The insertion length should be long enough to allow the entire temperature-sensitive section of the measuring device to extend into the measured medium in order to attain the highest level of accuracy.
 A minimum of one inch should be added to the length of the temperature-sensitive part when using a temperature sensor to measure the temperature of liquids.
 When the length of the temperature-sensitive segment will be submerged in gas or air, an additional three inches should be added.
 A thermocouple or thermistor can use a thermowell with a lower insertion length since its temperature-sensitive region is shorter.
 For acceptable accuracy, the temperature-sensitive portion of bimetal thermometers, RTDs, and liquid-in-glass thermometers must be submerged at least 2½ " in liquids.

-Benefits of FEP (Fluorinated Ethylene Propylene) Coated Thermowells: A thermowell can be made from a variety of materials.
-Still, to ensure the best protection, the following must be taken into account to aid in the decision-making process, such as:
+Benefits of FEP (Fluorinated Ethylene Propylene) Coated Thermowells: A thermowell can be constructed from various materials.
+However, to ensure optimal protection, the following factors should be considered during the decision-making process:

 All temperature-monitoring equipment is prone to degradation from flow, heat, and pressure exposure.
 A severe processing environment will impact a sensor's structural integrity and performance over time.
 For instance, the metals used to construct thermocouple probes are susceptible to the corrosive conditions where they are typically employed.
 Under such harmful conditions sensors often begin to deteriorate quickly and, also, may report false readings while they begin to fail.
 Thermowells protect a sensor’s lifespan and, by doing so, lower overall production costs for the industries they are employed by eliminating the need for regular sensor replacements and the associated material (sensor replacement), labor, and operational costs.